eagle840/killercoda-labs/MLflow/step1.md

 ## compare model parameters

 Go back into the UI, and tick the check boxs againt all three runs, and click on compare.
-This will give you an analyical comparison of the runs.
+This will give you an analyical comparison of the runs, allowing you to pick the best model for your requirement.